Entropy-driven Fair and Effective Federated Learning: Introduction

 \section{Introduction}

-Federated Learning (FL) is a distributed learning paradigm that allows a group of clients to collaborate with a central server to train a model~\citep{mcmahan2017communication}.
-To learn models without any data transfer, clients must process their own data locally and only infrequently communicate some model updates to the server which aggregates these updates into a global model~\citep{kairouz2019advances,karimireddy2020mime}.
-A major challenge for FL is to treat each client fairly to achieve \emph{accuracy parity}~\citep{shi2021survey}, in which the performance of the trained model is similar among clients.
-However, due to data heterogeneity, intermittent client participation and system heterogeneity, the model is prone to be unfair~\citep{kairouz2019advances,papadaki2022minimax}, which decreases FL's generalization ability and hurts clients' willingness to participate~\citep{abay2020mitigating,fraboni2021clustered}.
+Federated Learning (FL) is a distributed learning paradigm that allows clients to collaborate with a central server to train a model~\citep{mcmahan2017communication}.
+To learn models without transferring data, clients process data locally and only periodically transmit model updates to the server, aggregating these updates into a global model.
+Due to data heterogeneity, intermittent client participation, and system heterogeneity, even the well-trained global model will perform better on some clients than others, which leads to performance unfairness~\citep{shi2021survey}.
+Achieving fairness is vital to prevent problems like performance discrimination, client disengagement, and legal and ethical concerns~\citep{caton2020fairness}.

-While there are some encouraging results of addressing fairness challenges in FL, such as objective-based approaches~\citep{mohri2019agnostic,li2019fair,li2021ditto} and gradient-based methods~\cite{wang2021federated,hu2022federated}.
-To be fair, these methods will inevitably sacrifice the performance of the global model.
-Meanwhile training a good global model is the core goal of FL~\cite{wang2022federated,kairouz2019advances}.
-Although \citet{li2021ditto, lin2022personalized} have achieved good results in balancing fairness and robustness of the global model, they both need personalized models and are ineffective in improving the performance of global model in non-attack scenarios.
-Hence, this inspires us to think about the following problem:\\ \emph{Can we develop an effective algorithm in FL (non-personalized FL) that significantly improves FL fairness without compromising global performance, accompanied by theoretical guarantees?}

-To this end, we propose a novel $FedEBA+$ algorithm as the first attempt on addressing this problem, which consists of a fair aggregation method and a new model update strategy.
-By leveraging the principle of constrained maximum entropy, \\ 1) FedEBA+ assigns underperform clients with high aggregation probability, thereby making the aggregated model biased towards these clients, resulting in uniform performance among clients.
-In particular, our aggregation strategy is called $FedEBA$ with $p_i \propto e^{F_i(x)/T}$, which comes from the maximum entropy distribution.

-Maximum entropy has been successfully employed in furthering fairness in data preprocessing~\citep{dudik2007maximum,singh2014entropy} and resource allocation~\citep{li2019agricultural,johansson2005resource}, as it reduces the amount of prior knowledge of distribution and thus eradicating any inherent bias~\citep{bian2021energy,sampat2019fairness}.
-However, it remains untapped in promising fairness in FL, in which fairness is ensured by integrating constraints into the model to promote maximum entropy while satisfying specific FL fairness conditions.

-Figure~\ref{intro toy case} shows that compared to existing aggregation fairness aggregation algorithms, such as uniform aggregation (FedAvg) or q-fairness reweight aggregation (qFedAvg), our entropy-based aggregation (EBA)\wang{We introduce EBA here.} better ensures fairness.
-The computational details are in Appendix~\ref{app fairness proof}.\\ 2) FedEBA+ presents a novel model update method for FL which incorporate the global model alignment and fair gradient alignment, thus improving the global model's performance while enhancing fairness.